-Students face problems of made fun of, being teased, excluded from group activities, physically pushed by classmates, being threatened by their classmates and not feeling safe.
+Students face problems of being teased, made fun of, physically pushed by classmates, excluded from group activities, being threatened by their classmates and not feeling safe.
 These instances can raise concerns as it can be traumatising and must be addressed with care.
-Few schools also reported of not having a proper policy on various issues like bullying, discipline, sexual harassment, etc. Schools can conduct counselling sessions to help students get sensitized on these issues and respect each other.
-To report student's grievances, policies can be opted to build a safe and comforting school environment for all learners.
+Schools also reported of not having a proper policy on various issues like bullying, discipline, sexual harassment and POCSO.
+For a positive school environment, schools can conduct counselling sessions to help students get sensitized on these sensitive issues and inculcate respect for each other.
+To report student's grievances, proper policies can be opted to build a safe and comforting school environment for all learners.